 This kind of project can be used purely as a dependency to other projects.
 The contained classes and interfaces are exposed as regular .NET types.
 The included script files and global functions are also accessible, either by the PeachPie API or seamlessly within another PHP project that references this library.

-Projects created by the steps above can be opened by .NET development environments, such as
+Projects can be created and opened by .NET development environments, such as